Health/Medical Admin Services Schools in Arizona

 70% of students get financical aid.
 Grads earn an average early-career salary of $25,800 after earning their degree at this institution.
 This public college charges it's students an average net price of $3,817.

 An average student at Brookline College - Phoenix will pay a net price of $28,341.
 In their early career, Brookline College - Phoenix grads earn an average salary of $18,300.
 Of all the teachers who work at the school, 32% are considered full time.

 Roughly six years after entering college, graduates of this school earn $31,100 a year.
 This private school has an average net price of $18,816.
 96% of students get financical aid.

+Graduates earn an average $25,200 after graduation.
 45% of students get financical aid.
-Students enjoy a student to faculty ratio of 42 to 1.
-This private institution charges an average net price of $20,634.
+Students who attend this private institution pay an average net price of $20,634.

 10 to 1 is the student to faculty ratio.
 This private school has an average net price of $8,650.
 53% of students are awarded financial aid at this school.